Travel.State.Gov > International Travel > While Abroad > Criminal Record Checks

-U.S. citizens may be asked to present a “certificate of good conduct” or “lack of a criminal record” for a variety of reasons for use abroad including adoption, school attendance, employment, etc. U.S. law enforcement authorities may not be familiar with such a procedure since it is not commonly requested in the United States.
+U.S. citizens may be asked to present a “certificate of good conduct” or “lack of a criminal record” for a variety of reasons for use abroad, including adoption, school attendance, employment, etc. U.S. law enforcement authorities may not be familiar with such a procedure since it is not commonly requested in the United States.
 There are a variety of options available to U.S. citizens seeking to obtain proof of their lack of a criminal record.

 Go to your local police department where you reside or last resided in the United States, request that the police conduct a local or state criminal records search and provide you with a document reflecting that there is no history of a criminal record.
 Local police departments may require your personal appearance in order to conduct the search.
-You should determine whether the country you intend to use the records check requires that it be authenticated.
+You should determine whether the country where you intend to use the records check requires that it be authenticated.
 For information on that process please see our authentications page.

-U.S. citizens should be able to obtain fingerprint cards from their local police departments or at FBI.gov.
-U.S. embassies and consulates do not generally provide this service.
-Fingerprint Identification: An Overview.
+U.S. citizens should be able to obtain fingerprint cards from their local police departments or at www.FBI.gov.
+U.S. embassies and consulates abroad generally do not provide this service.
+See Fingerprint Identification: An Overview.

 Documents obtained from your local police will require additional authentication after you obtain the local police seal.
-Contact your state Secretary of State’s office or other official designated in your state to authenticate state issued documents.
+Contact your state Secretary of State’s office or other official designated in your state to authenticate state-issued documents.
 See our general guidance on authentication of documents for use abroad.